JonLD/jot/README.md

 # Jot

-A smart note-taking CLI/TUI for developers.
-Quickly capture and organize notes by branch, project, and ticket.
+A smart note-taking CLI/TUI written in Go.
+Design for developers to quickly capture and organize notes by branch, project, and ticket.

 ## Features